meghana-pakala/NLP-project/README.md

 To prepare for moedling, we ran standard preprocessing procedures, such as lowering the case for all the letters & removing special characters & common filler words.
 Specific to tweets, we removed username mentions, any hyperlinks, & text referring to retweets.

 ## Models
 We went through a few different iterations of our models in our analysis.
 We looked at logistic regression, multinomial naive bayes, decision tree, & random forest models.
 The standout performers were a logistic regression for binary classification & a random forest for our multiclass model.
 Originally, the binary model was only about 34% accurate, but after some tuning, the accuracy increased to around 87% on the testing data.
 The multiclass model was initally perched around 64% accurate, but the score was increased to about 70% after some hyperparameter adjustments.
-The GridSearchCVs can be found in (this notebook)[https://github.com/meghana-pakala/NLP-project/blob/main/notebooks-2/exploring-data-KP.ipynb].
+The GridSearchCVs can be found in [this notebook](https://github.com/meghana-pakala/NLP-project/blob/main/notebooks-2/exploring-data-KP.ipynb).

 ## Evaluation Metrics
 We used the accuracy score for our metrics since we wanted to decrease the amount of both false positives (customer likes the product when they do not) & false negatives (customer does not like product when they do) in our calculations.